Smudge202/smudge202.github.io/_posts/2016-01-09-keeping-up.md

 That lunchtime, I opened a fresh can of relentless energy drink, and started digging in to Git.
 I downloaded some free server software and 30 minutes later my machine was connected to my first repository (the config for my chosen software was somewhat of a farce!).
 Visual Studio at the time didn't have much in the way of Git Integration, but I had found some UI tools I could use, steering away from any Git console interactions which looked far too linux for my liking.
 By the end of lunch, I knew what Git was, I knew to a lesser extent how it worked, and I had used it.
 No, I wasn't an expert, and no I wasn't ready to add Git to my CV, but I had at least some foundation knowledge that I could expand upon in the future if this Git thing became popular...

 I admit, in this example I was probably more driven by my desire to not look the fool than any professional etiquette, but the point still stands.
-Whilst becoming an expert in every frivolous technology that pops up would be a fool's errand, and require some kind of cybernetic-superhuman, keeping your finger on the pulse is not only achievable, but easy!
+Whilst becoming an expert in every frivolous technology that pops up would be a fool's errand (and require some kind of cybernetic-superhuman) keeping your finger on the pulse is not only achievable, but easy!

 ## Unprofessional